- This event has passed.

 Xavier Leadership Center is proud to offer each participant a digital badge in Six Sigma Green Belt once you have met program completion criteria.
 Digital badges include a direct link to view program credentials and can be utilized by participants on social media and digital resumes.

-Managers, team leaders, team members and facilitators.
+Managers, team leaders, team members, and facilitators.
+Yellow Belt Certification is recommended but not required.

 Participants will walk away with these skills: